Watchung Reservation: Lenape era

 The original inhabitants of the Watchungs, the Lenape, referred to the mountains as the Wach Unks, or 'high hills'.
 Evidence of the Lenape presence in the Watchungs can be seen in numerous camp sites that have been uncovered, mainly along the rivers coursing through mountains and in the small caves abundant in the volcanic rock.

 It is thought the Lenape favored the Watchungs for their profusion of natural resources, including abundant freshwater rivers and streams, a variety of forests, and plentiful fish and game.
 The Lenape may have also used crushed copper ore for tools and decoration.

-The Mo-No-Pe-Nonck trail historically wound through the Reservation.
+The Mo-No-Pe-Nonck trail in the reservation was used by Lenape Indians a millennium ago.

 European settlement

-An abandoned copper mine exists in the Reservation.
-Some believe exploration for copper in the Reservation may date back to at least the 1600s.
+An abandoned copper mine exists in the reservation.
+Some believe exploration for copper in the reservation may date back to at least the 1600s.
 About 1736, a frontier settler named Peter Willcocks built a sawmill along the Blue Brook, clearing hundreds of acres of forest to meet the lumber demands of farmers on the frontier.